In This Article

 Step 1: Prepare a small pot with seed-starting mix or rooting blend.
 Lightly water the soil and make a hole in the center with the end of a chopstick or pencil.

-Step 2: Using a clean, sharp gardening blade, cut a portion of healthy stem with several leaves around three inches long.
+Step 2: Using a clean, sharp gardening blade, cut a portion of healthy stem around three inches long with several leaves.
 Trim all but the top four leaves off the cutting.
 Apply rooting hormone to the cut end of the stem, if using.

 Step 3: Plant the cutting in the soil hole and gently press the soil around the stem so that it’s stable.
 Moisten the soil with water.